03 September 2024

 • After three years of constant exposure to blue kryptonite radiation, Superman's cells are dangerously close to degenerating.
 The blue K having bestowed him a vast repertoire of godlike abilities, he decides he needs no more power and removes the crystal from the Fortress of Solitude, tossing it into the sun.

 • After a brief, bloodless war with the world's military might, Superman seizes command of the world's governments.
-Declaring himself High Councilor of Earth, he centralizes control under an authoritarian socialist Regime enforced by his Superman robots and deputized superheroes.
+Declaring himself High Councilor of Earth, he centralizes control under the authoritarian socialist One Regime enforced by his Superman robots and deputized superheroes.

 1962